 Best One-Piece Outfits

-– Add volume both to bust and hip to appear even curvier and balance body proportions.
+– Add volume both to the bust and hip to appear even curvier and balance body proportions.

 Alternatively, if you want to minimise your curves, use dresses in darker colours.